RBVI/minrms/share/README.md

 The "res_code_dict.txt" file is optional.
 If it is not supplied, then a default translation is used.
 Otherwise it must be present in the same directory where the program is invoked.
+(Alternatively, you can also specify a new name for this file by invoking minrms using the "-res-code-dict FILENAME" argument.)